Snownee/Lychee/original_docs/recipe.md

     }
     ```

+    Description: When a water bucket is inside a water source block, it will drop a water bucket and consume the water block.

 !!! note

     If the block is a fluid block, the block id is not always the same as the fluid id.
 To see the block id, you should use Jade mod and enable the "Registry Name" option in the plugin settings.